All Episodes

 And there is a different standard between leaking a name, which is wrong, and a criminal standard, which is a statute that's been on the book since 1982.

-It's prosecutor Fitzgerald's decision only to uh prosecute if the criminal standard is met.
+It's Prosecutor Fitzgerald's decision only to prosecute if the criminal standard is met.

-An appropriate punishment, even if it's not a criminal punishment and a trial.
+An appropriate punishment, even if it's not a criminal punishment in a trial.

 What he's talking about is the alternative reality that these people have constructed and in which they live.